Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-4.md

 And so, all of them arrived in Philadinna.
 All colonies had sent their best representatives.
 For some, this meant the governors of their biggest cities---at least, before they were removed and replaced by an animal that favored Casbrita more.
 For others, this meant important soldiers or philosophers like Bardams.

 In the end, a large room was filled with animals.
-Some knew everything about laws and governing a land, and some who knew how to defeat an enemy army.
+Some who knew everything about laws and governing a land, and some who knew how to defeat an enemy army.
 Everyone was allowed to speak and give their thoughts.

 But the rebels were surprised about what was said.